113ll3/Ibmclouddocscli/reference/ibmcloud/cli_plugin.md

  <dt>PLUGIN NAME</dt>
  <dd>Name of the plug-in to update.
 If not specified, the command checks upgrades for all plug-ins installed.</dd>
  <dt>-r REPO_NAME</dt>
  <dd>The name of the repository where the plug-in binary is located.
-If not specified, the command uses the default plug-in repository 'IBM Cloud'.</dd>
+If not specified, the command uses the default plug-in repository 'Bluemix'.</dd>
  <dt>-v <i>VERSION</i> (optional)</dt>
  <dd>The version of the plug-in to be updated to.
 If not provided, update the plug-in to the the latest available version.</dd>
  <dt>--all</dt>